-By using Limitless along with the positive reversed cursed technique, Satoru is able to create a repelling force which is the Cursed Technique Reversal: Red.
+By using Limitless along with the positive reversed cursed energy, Satoru is able to create a repelling force which is the Cursed Technique Reversal: Red.
 He used against Jogo in the battle.

 Satoru passingly terms it the divergence of infinity.
-By powering Limitless with positive energy instead of negative cursed energy, the effects of Cursed Technique Lapse: Blue is reversed here, causing repelling.
+By powering Limitless with reversed cursed energy instead of negative cursed energy, the effects of Cursed Technique Lapse: Blue is reversed here, causing repelling.
 Basically, he is bringing infinity, which is normally an invisible phenomenon, into reality as a tangible explosive force.

 But combining the Blue and Red forms of the Limitless, Gojo creates an imaginary technique called the Hollow Purple.
 This technique is the expulsion of imaginary mass.
 Scientifically speaking, an attack containing imaginary mass particles would travel faster than light, which makes it really hard to dodge.

 The hollow purple is Satoru’s ace up the sleeve against opponents who already know about the Blue and Red variations of the Limitless.

 According to Gege Akutami, while there other Jujutsu sorcerers who have a possibility of using the Limitless, Satoru is the only person who can REALLY use the technique in the world of Jujutsu Kaisen.
 Sensei sure is the GOAT.
 We have covered Satoru’s Domain Expansion: Infinite Void in a separate article.